 When I got sober at 19, I remember thinking that I was never going to have fun again.
 When I was using, I did absolutely everything loaded.
 There were many things I enjoyed, but I always got high before doing them.
 In early recovery, I found that the same things were sometimes triggering for me.
 I had to find a new way to interact with what was “fun” for me.
 As with every aspect of recovery from addiction, it’s still a work in progress.
 When I was in sober living, I had true fun for the first time at a sober bowling night.
 A bunch of sober young people got together and had a fun time, showing me that it indeed was possible to enjoy life sober.

 Since then, I have found many ways to enjoy myself.
 Sometimes, we need to find new things.
 We also may find new ways to do things that we loved while using.
 Whether it’s hiking, exercise, reading, playing pool, or listening to music, you may start by investigating what you enjoyed when you were using.
+I have chickens I love and learn a lot about by reading backyard chicken keeping blogs like The Hen’s Egg.
 Can you change your relationship to the activity and see if you can learn to enjoy it with a clear mind?
 Give it a true shot.
 You may also try something new.
 There are always groups of sober people going to do fun things.
 Connect with some people and maybe you’ll discover something you like!

 When we get sober, we may need to investigate our relationship with our work.
 Perhaps we work in an industry that is not conducive to a healthy recovery.
 It can be difficult in early sobriety to be surrounded by drugs or alcohol in our work, or work somewhere that is too stressful for us.
 What was tolerable in our using may be a little much in recovery.
 Perhaps we can find work that allows us to work a true program.